Flora-San/FullstackQAEngineer/CucumberApiTest/Readme.md

 ### Solution Approach
-for this solution the stack used is **Java** and **Cucumber**. check in your local if you already have these configurations, otherwise you can install with the following configurations described below.
+For this solution the stack used is **Java** and **Cucumber**.
+Check in your local if you already have these configurations, otherwise you can install with the following configurations described below.

 **Simple configurations**

-check if you already have Java installed with the following command
+Check if you already have Java installed with the following command

 ```
 java -version